-"A 36 Credit Research Project is not normally approved in the School of Civil Engineering.
-The normal program includes a 9 Credit Project Students specializing in Public Health Engineering normally study 42.211G

-Principles of Biology and 42.214G Biotechnology in the School of Biotechnology.
+A 36 credit Thesis is not normally approved in the School of Civil Engineering.
+The normal program includes a 9 credit Project.
+Students specializing in Public Health Engineering normally study 42.211G Principles of Biology and 42.214G Biotechnology in the School of Biotechnology.